jayridge/rtsprelay/README.md

 more PLAY sessions.
 It is intended as a proof of concept and has several limitations.

-* Ony h.264 video and aac audio streams are supported.
+* Only h.264 video and aac audio streams are supported.
 * No authentication/authorization.

 ## dependencies